M455YN/M455YN/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=00FFFF&width=800&lines=IT+student+at+the+Kazimierz+Wielki+University+in+Bydgoszcz%2C+Poland)](https://git.io/typing-svg)

 - 🔭 I’m currently working on [SGSClient](https://github.com/szyrgamestudio/SGSClient)

-- 🌱 I’m currently learning **Windows Presentation Foundation, .NET**

-- 👨‍💻 All of my projects are available at [https://devmassyn.github.io](https://devmassyn.github.io)
+- 👨‍💻 All of my projects are available at [https://massyn.dev](https://massyn.dev)
 - 📫 How to reach me **devmassyn@outlook.com**